Listen to the podcast

-“However, let each one of you love his wife as himself, and let the wife see that she respects her husband.”
+“However, let each one of you love his wife as himself, and let the wife see that she respects her husband” (Ephesians 5:33).

-Marge was not saying her Bible study was unbiblical.
+She realized her Bible study and friends had subtly become her surrogate husband, mentor, friend, confidant.
+It was one of those moments of clarity.
+Mable was not saying her Bible study was unbiblical.
 No, not at all.
-However, it was becoming clear to her that this “fantastic weekly event” had morphed into a sub-biblical context that caused her to forget about the leadership role of her husband and the complementarian responsibilities that he has to help them pursue God together.
+However, it was becoming clear to her that this “fantastic weekly event” had morphed into a sub-biblical context that caused her to forget about her husband’s leadership role and the complementarian responsibilities that he has to help them pursue God together.

-Marge’s friends were more intimate with and knowledgeable of her than Biff was.
-Marge had a clearly torn one flesh union.
-Half of her one flesh was spiritually alive, while the other part was spiritually disconnected.
+Mable’s problem was her husband’s disconnectedness from what the Lord was doing in her life.
+Her struggle is similar to parents who delegate the spiritual guidance of their children to the local church.
+Mable’s friends were more intimate with and knowledgeable of her than Biff was.
+Mable had a tear in her one-flesh union.
+Half of her one-flesh was spiritually thriving, while the other part was spiritually disconnected.
 If this were her physical body, she would be on her death bed.